 Participants should include the NPR for all relevant business included in the field test for comparison to the modeled results.

-SERT and DR scenarios will be provided for field test scenario sets 1-4.
+In addition to full 10,000 scenario sets, SERT and DR scenarios will be provided for field test scenario sets 1-4.
 For each of the mandatory field test runs:

-The DR should be calculated for relevant VM-20 business where companies are required to calculate the DR as part of their normal valuations.
+The DR and/or SR should be calculated for relevant VM-20 business where companies are required to calculate these values as part of their normal valuations.

 The SERT should be performed for relevant VM-20 business if a participant typically performs this method of the Stochastic Exclusion Test.